Anik-64/devops/AWS/EKS setup.md

 eksctl create cluster --name beekeeper-cls --region ap-south-1 --node-type t2.medium  --zones ap-south-1a,ap-south-1b `

-## Note: Cluster creation will take 5 to 10 mins of time (we have to wait).
+** Note: Cluster creation will take 5 to 10 mins of time (we have to wait).
 After cluster created we can check nodes using below command.

 `
  kubectl get nodes
 `

-### Note: We should be able to see EKS cluster nodes here. ##

-### We are done with our Setup ###

-## Step - 4 : After your practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing ##
+## Step - 4 : After practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing

 ```
 eksctl delete cluster --name beekeeper-cls --region ap-south-1